mfxbe/Citynav/README.md

 ### About

 A public transport app for Munich.
 Available for Android, Linux and Web (PWA).
-Heavily inspired by the late MVG Fahrinfo.
+Heavily inspired by the deprecated and discontinued MVG Fahrinfo.

 Citynav München is still in the early stages of development, please use it with caution.